 Jessira comes from a farming background in the Central Highlands region of Victoria and holds a bachelor of Animal Science.
 Jessira was a member of the Charles Sturt University (Wagga) meat judging team in 2008 and 2009, having observed and competed.
 In 2009 Jessira was successful in being selected for the 2010 Australian National Meat Judging Team which competed in the US.
 After completing her university degree Jessira joined Meat and Livestock Australia as the Meat Standards Australia Research and Development Co-ordinator for three years.
 She is now the Project Manager for Eating Quality Data Analytics at MLA, based in Armidale NSW.

 Hamish has always been involved in the Australian Meat industry, originally growing up on a lamb, beef and cropping property near Rankins Springs NSW.
 In 2013 he completed a degree in Animal and Veterinary Bioscience, during which he competed for Sydney university at ICMJ in 2013 and was then lucky enough to travel to the US with the national team in 2014.
-Hamish is now employed as a sales manager for Rivalea Australia.
+Hamish is now employed in the beef industry with Bindaree Beef.

 School Competition Co-ordinator

 Jarrod is originally from Kingaroy, QLD and grew up on a small beef cattle property.
-He graduated from a Bachelor of Applied Science at The University of Queensland, before going on to complete a research Honours year and enrol in a PhD.
-He is currently writing his PhD thesis on developing a new heat load index for subtropical dairy regions and is currently employed as a Producer Engagement Officer (Eating Quality) for Meat Standards Australia.
-Jarrod coached the UQ ICMJ team for the 2013 and 2014 competitions.
+He graduated from a Bachelor of Applied Science (Hons) at The University of Queensland, coached the UQ ICMJ team for the 2013 and 2014 competitions, and has recently submitted his PhD thesis on developing a new heat load index for subtropical dairy regions.
+Jarrod is currently employed as a Business Development Officer for Meat Standards Australia, where he works alongside NSW and WA abattoirs and brand owners to ensure that the MSA program is assisting them to meet their business goals and identifying opportunities for improvement and growth of the program within their business.

 Website/ Social Media